divanerd/Moon/_posts/2017-04-16-metis_thoughts.md

 comments: true
 ---

-As of Friday, I completed my first week at Metis.
+As of Friday, I completed my first week at <a href="www.thisismetis.com">Metis</a>.
 Metis lived up to it's description--it certainly felt like a data science bootcamp.
 The approach is simple: tons of content, tons of exploration.
 I love the emphasis